Facebook's rise in profit outweighs slow user, sales growth

 Facebook is keeping costs in check better than some investors anticipated but is facing challenges growing users, causing shares to swing in both directions after the third-quarter results.

-Shares of Facebook were up about 2 percent to $149.25 after initially falling as much as 5 percent following the bell, when they had closed up 2.9 percent at $146.22.
+Shares of Facebook were down 3 percent to $141.50 after seesawing between positive and negative territory after the bell, when shares had closed up 2.9 percent at $146.22.

+Shares fell again after Facebook Chief Executive Mark Zuckerberg, on a conference call with analysts, repeated the company’s warning that shifting user behavior would leave revenue and cost growth out of sync for “some time.”

+He also noted costs would continue to rise to deal with safety and security issues.

 Big winners on Wall Street in recent years, internet giants including Facebook, Amazon.com Inc (AMZN.O) and Google parent Alphabet Inc (GOOGL.O) have suffered a battering over the last month.